dr. M.P. (Maarten) Wolsink

 While studying methodology I developed a critical view on most of the positivist types of social research on the one hand, but on the other hand a thorough scepticism towards much 'social theory' built upon fuzzy 'concepts' without solid empirical foundation.
 Unfortunately those are numerous in social sciences, often blunt common sense 'concepts'.
 The fundamental starting point for all this work became: no proper measurement without a theory; no valid data without proper measurement; no valid theory without empirical data supporting it.
-Consequentially, this is disqualifying many social 'theories', as they remain largely disconnected from empirical evidence, and unfortunatley often they continue to neglect counter-evidence as well..
+Consequentially, this is disqualifying many social 'theories', as they reflect common sense but remain largely disconnected from empirical evidence, and unfortunatley often they continue to neglect counter-evidence as well.
 This applies in particular to many 'theories' that are prominent in policy (and as such they are in fact nothing more than mere "policy-beliefs").
 Ironically, many of such 'theories' are put forward by academics educated in natural sciences, and it is common practice in the domain of environmental studies, the domain I have worked since my graduation.
 See for a textbook example of such invalid common sense 'theories' the Key Publications and Research page-link (top of this page) about the 'backyard theory'.
 Another striking and sad example in environmental studies is the Tragedy of the Commons, a fully falsified (by Nobel-laureat Lin Ostrom, among others) but still frequently advocated "concept".
-In fact both are typical examples of 'frames' appreciated and applied by powerful policy actors, which is probably the prime reason why they are still lingering 'common sense' ideas..
+In fact both are typical examples of 'frames' appreciated and applied by powerful policy actors, which is probably the prime reason why they are still lingering 'common sense' ideas.

 In 1979 I started as research and education assistant at the Social Science Methods Department, and in 1982 I graduated: MA Social Science Methodology; Political Science and Mass Communication.